dfe-analytical-services/GLMS_publication/README.md

 This script calculates the confidence intervals for quarterly employment rates.

 ### **Contributing**
-If you're interested in contributing to this project, get in touch with us  The GitHub repo is only a mirror and any changes made directly to it will be overwritten when the next update is mirrored.
+If you're interested in contributing to this project, please get in touch with us (contact details below).
+The GitHub repo is currently only a copy of our internal working version

 ### **Contact**
 statistics.development@education.gov.uk